iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 </details>

-Experiments will have an auto-generated ID like `exp-bfe64` by default.
+Experiments will have an auto-generated name like `exp-bfe64` by default.
 A custom name can be given instead (using the `--name`/`-n` option of `dvc exp run`).

-> ID or name can be used to reference experiments with `dvc exp` subcommands.
+These names can be used to reference experiments in other `dvc exp` subcommands.

 [run them]: /doc/user-guide/experiment-management/running-experiments
 [git references]: https://git-scm.com/book/en/v2/Git-Internals-Git-References